trekhleb/nano-neuron/README.md

 ## TL;DR

-[NanoNeuron](https://github.com/trekhleb/nano-neuron) is _over-simplified_ version of a Neuron concept from the Neural Networks.
+[NanoNeuron](https://github.com/trekhleb/nano-neuron) is an _over-simplified_ version of the Neuron concept from Neural Networks.
 NanoNeuron is trained to convert a temperature values from Celsius to Fahrenheit.

-[NanoNeuron.js](https://github.com/trekhleb/nano-neuron/blob/master/NanoNeuron.js) code example contains 7 simple JavaScript functions (model prediction, cost calculation, forward and backwards propagation, training) that will give you a feeling of how machines can actually "learn".
-No 3rd-party libraries, no external data-sets and dependencies, only pure and simple JavaScript functions.
+The [NanoNeuron.js](https://github.com/trekhleb/nano-neuron/blob/master/NanoNeuron.js) code example contains 7 simple JavaScript functions (which touches on model prediction, cost calculation, forward/backwards propagation, and training) that will give you a feeling of how machines can actually "learn".
+No 3rd-party libraries, no external data-sets or dependencies, only pure and simple JavaScript functions.

-☝🏻These functions by any means are **NOT** a complete guide to machine learning.
-A lot of machine learning concepts are skipped and over-simplified there!
-This simplification is done in purpose to give the reader a really **basic** understanding and feeling of how machines can learn and ultimately to make it possible for the reader to call it not a "machine learning MAGIC" but rather "machine learning MATH" 🤓.
+☝🏻These functions are **NOT**, by any means, a complete guide to machine learning.
+A lot of machine learning concepts are skipped and over-simplified!
+This simplification is done on purpose to give the reader a really **basic** understanding and feeling of how machines can learn and ultimately to make it possible for the reader to recognize that it's not "machine learning MAGIC" but rather "machine learning MATH" 🤓.

-## What NanoNeuron will learn
+## What the NanoNeuron will learn

 You've probably heard about Neurons in the context of [Neural Networks](https://en.wikipedia.org/wiki/Neural_network).
-NanoNeuron that we're going to implement below is kind of it but much simpler.
+NanoNeuron is just that but simpler and we're going to implement it from scratch.
 For simplicity reasons we're not even going to build a network on NanoNeurons.
-We will have it all by itself, alone, doing some magic predictions for us.
-Namely we will teach this one simple NanoNeuron to convert (predict) the temperature from Celsius to Fahrenheit.
+We will have it all working on its own, doing some magic predictions for us.
+Namely, we will teach this singular NanoNeuron to convert (predict) the temperature from Celsius to Fahrenheit.

 By the way the formula for converting Celsius to Fahrenheit is this: